Parsa-Rajabi/CPSC-100/docs/syllabus.md

 The project is a group assignment that will be completed throughout the term.
 The project will be graded based on the quality of the final deliverable, the group's ability to work together, and the individual contributions of each group member.
 Project details will be provided throughout the first few weeks of the course.

-### Professionalism

-Students are expected to maintain a high level of professionalism in all course activities and communication with the instructor and peers.
-This includes proper email etiquette, respectful communication in class, and adherence to deadlines.
-Before sending an email, please ensure that you have included a subject line including the course code (CPSC 100), a greeting, a clear message, **your full name/student ID#** and a closing.
-Using AI/ChatGPT to generate emails is **not recommended** and **such emails will be returned for revision.**

-Before sending an email, make sure to review this article on [How to email your profs effectively](https://students.ubc.ca/ubclife/inbox-1-email-profs-effectively) for tips on how to effectively communicate with your instructor. **Emails that do not follow these guidelines will be returned to the sender for revision.**

-> Repeated unprofessional behavior will result in grade deduction from your final grade, with **each violation resulting in a 1% deduction**.
-Students will be notified of possible deductions after the first official warning.

 ### Passing Criteria

 If only we could give you all an A+ just for participating.
 Fortunately or unfortunately, we can't.
 UBC requires that students are assessed on the learning outcomes of the course.
 To pass this course, you must: